 Francis on the Hill is dedicated to supporting children and families in Washington, DC with a special focus on the Columbia Heights neighborhood.
-Its projects help alleviate economic insecurity by providing fresh, wholesome groceries, diapers, and gifts of new clothing and footwear for neighborhood residents.
+Its projects help alleviate economic insecurity by providing fresh, wholesome groceries.
 Volunteers also work to enhance the beauty of public spaces in and around Meridian Hill Park.

 In March 2022 we began assembling pallets of donated food, medical supplies, and other goods for shipment to Ukrainian refugees in Ukraine and Poland.